rubocop/rspec-style-guide/README.md

   * <a name="empty-lines-after-describe"></a>
     Do not leave empty lines after `feature`, `context` or `describe` descriptions.
-It does makes the code more difficult to read and lowers the value of logical chunks.
+It doesn't make the code more readable and lowers the value of logical chunks.
     <sup>[[link](#empty-lines-after-describe)]</sup>